wso2/docs-choreo-dev/en/docs/references/alerting.md

 ![Application Error email](../assets/img/alerting/application-error-email.png){.cInlineImage-full}

 This email provides details about the component.
-You can click **Check in Portal** to open the Observability view in the Choreo Console for this component.
+You can click **Check in Portal** to open the **Observe** tab in the Choreo Console for this component.
 You can also get support from WSO2 via the **Contact us** link provided in the email.

-#### Troubleshoot Application error
+#### Troubleshoot application error

 Once you click **Check in Portal** in the notification email, you are redirected to the **Observe** tab of the component in the Choreo Console.